 John Olson has been a resident/owner at the Flynn Avenue Co-op Homes in Burlington since 2005.
 He works for the Vermont Department of Health, managing federal grants to support small rural hospitals, clinics, and health care workforce.
 At the Flynn Ave Co-op, he served as a Board Member and as Treasurer from 2010-2014.
 John has also volunteered as an usher at the Flynn Center for the Performing Arts since 2003.
 He received an inter-disciplinary Master of Education degree from UVM in 2000.
 John grew up in rural Minnesota and moved to Burlington in 1988 after graduating college.

-Rachyl Phillips is a former professional ballet dancer.
+Rachyl Phillips is a former professional ballet dancer, choreographer, and teacher.
 While Rachyl and her husband Steven have both traveled and worked extensively abroad, they fell in love with Vermont and are proud to call it their home.
-They originally moved here to start a performing arts school.
-Unfortunately, Rachyl was soon after diagnosed with a serious, rare genetic disorder – Ehlers-Danlos Syndrome – that required the couple to put their lives on hold for the past several years for her treatment.
+While they originally moved here to start a performing arts school, Rachyl was soon after diagnosed with a serious, rare genetic disorder – Ehlers-Danlos Syndrome – that required the couple to put their lives on hold for the past several years for her treatment.
 Nevertheless, in spite of her medical limitations, Rachyl has remained active in the community – her own way of trying to “give back”.
 She enjoys writing and blogging, she manages a couple of websites, and she coordinates a unique, inclusive spiritual community online with her husband.
-She happily considers herself a “tech-geek’’ and continues to raise awareness of the medical condition she fights.
+She happily considers herself a “tech-geek,’’ continues to raise awareness of the medical condition she fights, and advocates for others — especially those who can’t do so themselves.

 Sarah Robinson is the Deputy Director at the Vermont Network Against Domestic and Sexual Violence, a statewide non-profit organization committed to uprooting the causes of violence.
 Sarah was born and raised in a small town in southern Vermont and has a deep appreciation for the strength of Vermont communities and local innovation.
 She served for four years as a City Councilor in Winooski and is an adjunct faculty member in the Social Work department at the University of Vermont.
 Sarah lives in Burlington with her husband Colin and finds her greatest source of both joy and humility as the co-parent of her two young daughters.
 Colin and Sarah purchased (and sold) their first house through the Champlain Housing Trust’s Shared Equity Program in 2008.